top of page

 General Overview – Understanding Nasal Contracture

-Nasal contracture occurs when severe or repeated inflammation destroys normal cartilage and soft tissue, which then transforms into rigid scar tissue and causes progressive nasal shrinkage and deformity.
+Nasal contracture occurs when severe or repeated inflammation damages cartilage and soft tissue.
+As healing progresses, normal tissue may be replaced by rigid scar tissue, leading to nasal shortening, asymmetry, nostril distortion, and progressive deformity.

-• Active inflammation must be fully controlled before surgery
+• Active inflammation must be controlled before reconstruction

-• Rapidly progressing deformity often indicates ongoing inflammation
+• Rapidly progressing deformity may suggest ongoing inflammation

-• Autologous tissue is safest for reconstructive rhinoplasty
+• Autologous tissue is often preferred in severe reconstructive rhinoplasty

 Reconstructive Principles in Severe Nasal Contracture

-Autologous rib cartilage provides the most reliable structural support in advanced nasal contracture reconstruction.
+Autologous rib cartilage provides reliable structural support in advanced nasal contracture reconstruction.
+It can be used for septal reconstruction, nasal tip support, bridge support, and correction of complex deformity.

 Postoperative precautions and possible complications after rhinoplasty – includes information on infection, bleeding, asymmetry, allergic reactions, and scarring.